arkabhat/arkabhat.github.io/_pages/about.md

 ---

 Hello, my name is Arka!
 I'm a first year P.h.D student at Cornell Tech, being advised by Professors Tom Ristenpart and Nicola Dell.
 My interests are broadly in studying usable security and privacy issues in at-risk populations.
 Before Cornell, I completed my B.S and M.S in Computer Science at the University of Washington, where I conducted research with Professors Tadayoshi Kohno and Franziska Roesner.

+This page is under construction!
+Please bear with me as I continue to build this out!